cran/SwimmeR/README.md

 ## Importing Results

-`SwimmeR` reads swimming results into R and outputs tidy dataframes of the results.  `SwimmeR` uses `read_results` to read in either a PDF or HTML file (like a url) and the `swim_parse` or `swim_parse_ISL` function to convert the read file to a tidy data frame.
+`SwimmeR` reads swimming results into R and outputs tidy data frames of the results.  `SwimmeR` uses `read_results` to read in either a PDF or HTML file (like a url) and the `swim_parse` or `swim_parse_ISL` function to convert the read file to a tidy data frame.
 Reading .hy3 files is also now possible with `swim_parse`, although .hy3 functionality is still under development and quite buggy.
 As of version 0.7.0 `SwimmeR` can also read S.A.M.M.S. style results.

 `read_results` has two arguments, `file`, which is the file path to read in, and `node`, required only for HTML files, this is a CSS node where the results reside.  `node` defaults to `"pre"`, which has been correct in every instance tested thus far.